DevExpress/devextreme-documentation/concepts/05 UI Components/Drawer/Getting Started with Navigation Drawer/15 Implement Navigation.md

 The Drawer is designed to contain navigation items.
 If they should nest other items, use the [TreeView](/api-reference/10%20UI%20Components/dxTreeView '/Documentation/ApiReference/UI_Components/dxTreeView/') UI component to implement navigation.
-Otherwise, use the [List](/api-reference/10%20UI%20Components/dxList '/Documentation/ApiReference/UI_Components/dxList/'), as done in this tutorial.
+Otherwise, use the [List](/api-reference/10%20UI%20Components/dxList '/Documentation/ApiReference/UI_Components/dxList/'), as this tutorial does.

 Each list item should navigate to a different view.
 To implement this, follow the steps below: